verdaccio/verdaccio/website/docs/ui-components.md

 :::caution

-The UI components are in _experimental_ mode, currently used to build the main user interfance `@verdaccio/ui-theme`, If you are willing to use it **feedback is welcome**.
+The UI components are in _experimental_ mode, currently used to build the main user interface [`@verdaccio/ui-theme`](https://github.com/verdaccio/verdaccio/tree/master/packages/plugins/ui-theme), If you are willing to use it **feedback is welcome**.

 :::